"Did you hit Hailey?" the anger-management counselor stabbed at J-Ryze.

 She punches him in the arm.

-"Well, we lost the condo ’cause of all this, so like, what do we do now?"
+"Well, we lost the condo ’cause my damsel-in-distress act put you in jail, so uh, like, what do we do now?"

 There’s a moment of fear you could cut with a knife.